jaredycw/jaredycw/README.md

 # Hello, I'm Jared Yeung 👋
-Formerly known as (Chris), I am a Web Designer/Developer with a passion for creating visually appealing and functional websites./
+Formerly known as (Chris), I am a Web Designer/Developer with a passion for creating visually appealing and functional websites.

 Welcome to my GitHub repository!

 ## About Me